-The main elements of this circuit are the two LDRs and operational amplifier that works as a comparator.
+The main elements of this circuit are two LDRs and an operational amplifier that works as a comparator.

-The non inverting input of operational amplifier is set to 4.5 volts, using a voltage divider formed by R3 and R4.
+The non inverting input of operational amplifier is set to 4.5 volts, using a voltage divider formed by R3 and R4 resistors.
 The inverting input of the operational amplifier has a voltage setted by the voltage divider formed by the LDRs: R1 and R2.

 In normal lighting conditions (no shadow), the two LDR receive the same amount of light, and the output of the operational amplifier has a low voltage level.
-When one of the LDR (on this case: R1) receives less light than the other, the voltage at the inverting input of operational amplifier, is lower than in the non-inverting input.
+When one LDR (on this case: R1) receives less light than the other, voltage at the inverting input of operational amplifier, goes lower than the non-inverting input.
 When this happens, the voltage at the output of the operational amplifier goes high.

-Then the output voltage of the operational amplifier enable the transistor Q1 (it goes into saturation) to turn on the LED and activates the relay.
-The LED gives a visual warning and the relay activates the audible warning.
+Then the output voltage of the operational amplifier enable the transistor Q1 (it goes into saturation) to turn the LED on and activates the relay.
+LED gives a visual warning and relay activates the audible warning.

 Is advisable to place a semiconductor diode (D2) in parallel with the relay, as shown in the diagram, to protect the transistor Q1.

 – The circuit uses a 9 volt battery or a power supply of the same voltage.

 – LDRs should be placed with a separation of no more than 3 cm between them.

 Shadow detector alarm circuit components